That’s what robots meta tags and the x-robots-tag HTTP header are for.

-A robots meta tag is an HTML snippet that tells search engines how to crawl or index a certain page.
-It’s placed into the <head> section of a web page, and looks like this:
+A robots meta tag is an HTML snippet that tells search engine robots what they can and cannot do on a certain page.
+It lets you control crawling, indexing and how information from that page is displayed in the search results.
+It’s placed into the <head> section of a webpage.

 The meta robots tag is commonly used to prevent pages showing up in search results, although it does have other uses (more on those later).

 There are various types of content that you might want to prevent search engines from indexing:

 - Thin pages with little or no value for the user;

 - Pages in the staging environment;

 - Admin and thank-you pages;

 - Pages about upcoming promotions, contests or product launches;